Visiting a new church can be intimidating.

 When is confession available?

-The Sacrament of Reconciliation is typically offered once week, with additional times available in Lent and Advent.
+The Sacrament of Reconciliation is typically offered twice a week, with additional times available in Lent and Advent.
 Confessions are also available by appointment.

 How do I get to St. Michael?